Custom Inference Engines

 Some more details about this operation:

 container_image_cpuandcontainer_image_gpudefine which image URI to grab the image from when running without or with a GPU respectively.
 If the image can run on both, you can use the same URI in both places.
 If neither of these is set, an error is returned.
-If only one is set, the engine will not run in the other mode.is_defaultis used to flag the default engine versionenvis a map of environment variables to pass to the engine on startupreadiness_probeis the Kubernetes configuration for this engine's readiness probepredictor_env_schemais used to specify a list of possible config options.
-These options can then be set as inference server settings (under thepredictor_env_varkey) and will be passed to the engine container as environment variables when it is started.
+If only one is set, the Inference Engine will not run in the other mode.is_defaultis used to flag the default Inference Engine version.supports_multi_gpuis used to tell the system that the Inference Engine can use more than 1 GPU on a single node (see Multi-GPU for context).
+The Inference Engine must havecontainer_image_gpuset if you want to set this totrue.
+The default isfalse.
+When set tofalse, the Inference Engine can still support a single GPU ifcontainer_image_gpuis set.
+This flag is primarily used to validate inference service settings.envis a map of environment variables to pass to the Inference Engine on startup.readiness_probeis the Kubernetes configuration for this Inference Engine's readiness probe.predictor_env_schemais used to specify a list of possible config options.
+These options can then be set as Inference Server settings (under thepredictor_env_varkey) and will be passed to the Inference Engine container as environment variables when it is started.
 Valid entries for thetypefield are "string", "int", "bool", and "float".
-In the example, users will be able to specifyLOG_LEVELandQUANTIZE_WEIGHTSvalues when creating an inference server through the UI.- If
+In the example, users will be able to specifyLOG_LEVELandQUANTIZE_WEIGHTSvalues when creating an Inference Server through the UI.- If

-Not shown in this example, you can also configure the following engine settings:
+Although it is not shown in this example, you can also configure the following Inference Engine settings:

-Once your engine is registered, you can use the SDK to associate it with a model using its selector as described earlier.
+Once your Inference Engine is registered, you can use the SDK to associate it with a model using its selector as described earlier.

 Model Storage